rtavenar/keras_shapelets/README.md

 As an example, it takes roughly 1 minute (on a standard MacBook Pro laptop) for training on the Trace dataset from UCR/UEA repository.

+This code is now integrated into the `tslearn` toolkit.
+Have a look [there](https://github.com/rtavenar/tslearn) if you are interested.